 Mistake 4: No review strategy Products without reviews lack the social proof AI systems use for recommendation confidence.
 Actively collect and display reviews.

 Most Shopify merchants haven't optimized for AI search yet.
 That creates a window: merchants who get product data right now will be the "recommended product" in AI conversations while competitors are still figuring out what happened to their traffic.
+Learning the core AEO benefits and why they matter helps prioritize which optimization efforts deliver the fastest ROI for your e-commerce store.

 The work isn't complicated—it's structured data, clear descriptions, and consistent information.
 The advantage goes to whoever does it first.